Employer Engagement Specialist- Skills, Training and Employment at Phoenix (STEP) Program

 DUTIES AND RESPONSIBILITIES

-Ensure the program delivery is congruent with Phoenix’s mission, vision, and values.
+• Ensure the program is congruent with Phoenix’s vision and values.

-Work in accordance with Phoenix’s policies, procedures, and philosophy of practice.
+• Work in accordance with Phoenix’s policies, procedures, and framework of practice.

-Support the day-to-day operations of PLEC, including contributing to a positive and collaborative work environment.
-Regularly engaging in case conferencing with other PLEC team members.
+• Support the day-to-day operations of PLEC, including contributing to a positive and collaborative work environment with staff, student placements and volunteers.
+Regularly engaging in providing updates and information focused on employer engagement with other PLEC team members.

-Actively engage and participate in internal Phoenix committees, projects, and activities and required.
+• Actively engage and participate in internal Phoenix committees, projects, and activities as required.

-Complete and maintain records, assessments, daily statistics, and files using the Phoenix database, ensuring youth confidentiality is protected.
-Write progress reports as required..
+• Complete and maintain records, assessments, daily statistics, and files using the Phoenix database, ensuring youth confidentiality is protected.

 KNOWLEDGE, SKILLS, ABILITIES AND OTHER REQUIREMENTS

-Demonstrated interpersonal skills with the ability to build rapport and maintain positive working relationships with youth.
+• Demonstrated interpersonal skills with the ability to build rapport and maintain positive working relationships with youth and employers.

-High level of understanding of youth development issues, particularly housing and mental health, as they relate to the labor market engagement.
+• High level of understanding of youth development issues, particularly housing and mental health, as they relate to labour market engagement.

-Ability to engage and work effectively with youth to deliver workshops that address life & employability skills.
+• Ability to engage and work effectively with youth to deliver programming that career exploration skills.

 EDUCATION AND EXPERIENCE

-Bachelor’s degree in a relevant field such as Social Work or Career Development/Employment Services or any other relevant human services or social science diploma or degree (e.g. Child and Youth studies, Social Services, Psychology etc.)
+• Bachelor of Social Work or any other relevant human services or social science diploma or degree (e.g., Child and Youth studies, Social Services, Psychology, etc.), with a minimum of 2 years direct experience working with youth.

-Registration or candidacy for registration, certification, or membership of a related professional body (if applicable).
+• Registration or Candidacy for Registration, certification, or membership of a related professional body (if applicable) is considered an asset.

 TO APPLY: